10 Free Tools for Dashboards, Data Visualisation and Infographics

 Kumu is an analytics and visualisation platform that creates interactive relationship maps.
 It can be used to summarise complex datasets with dozens of variables in a visually simple map.

 You can use it to create relationship-focused data visualisations, causal loop diagrams, strategy maps, concept maps and other outputs.
 It works best with datasets that have a relationship focus at their core to generate maps on networks, concepts or people.
 These can be distributed using the built-in presentation builder and publishing programme.
+The individual plan is free to use for unlimited public projects – but visualisations are publicly viewable.

 6. Vizzlo